-Maximum input signal voltage is an important consideraion in any sampling system.
+Maximum input signal voltage is an important consideration in any sampling system.
 Signals greater than +1 or -1 volt generally will not permit a valid display.
-Thus any signals of greater amplitude should be attenuated in some manner before being applied to the Type S-2 input connector.
+Thus any signals of greater amplitude should be attenuated in some manner before being applied to the Type S-1 input connector.
 Maximum input voltage without damage to the input termination resistor is +5 or -5 volts DC, or 10 volts peak to peak sine wave signals in the frequency domain of 10 MHz or below.

-Where unity loop gain displays are required, accurate displays are possible to achieve only when the input amplitude and the time base generation mode are both considered.
-The two time base generation modes are: (1) normal process sampling, where each dot is displayed in sequence across the CRT, and (2) random process sampling where the dots are not necessarily displayed in a sequence that progresses uniformly across the CRT.
+Where unity dot response is required, accurate displays are possible to achieve only when the input amplitude and the time base generator mode are both considered.
+The two time base generation modes are (1) normal process sampling, where each dot is displayed in sequence across the CRT, and (2) random process sampling where the dots are not necessarily displayed in a sequence that progresses uniformly across the CRT.
 (The Type 3T2 Random Sampling Sweep unit presents random process sampling displays in a controlled sequence very similar to normal process sampling when the Time Magnifier switch is at $\times 1$ or $\times 2$ and the trigger signal repetition rate is uniform.)
 The random process dot sequence is definitely not sequential when the Time Magnifier switch is anywhere between $\times 5$ and $\times 50$, with the dot presentation completely random at $\times 50$.
 The Type 3T2 can be operated in a normal process mode, and all other Tektronix sampling sweep units generate only a normal process sequential dot display.

-Unity loop gain displays are not usually required when the signal rate of rise and the sweep rate selected provide a large number of dots for any vertical display change.
-Unity loop gain is required for some random process sampling displays, and for normal process displays where there are either no samples, or less than about 6 samples in a step dot response is required for some random process sampling transition.
-(Many dots in any vertical change permits valid random process displays without unity loop gain when the Type 3T2 Time Magnifier is at $\times 1$ or $\times 2$.)
+Unity dot response displays are not usually required when the signal rate of rise and the sweep rate selected provide a large number of dots for any vertical display change.
+Unity dot response is required for some random process sampling displays, and for normal process displays where there are either no samples, or less than about 6 samples in a step transition.
+Many dots in any verical change permits valid random process displays without unity dot response when the Type 3T2 Time Magnifier is at $\times 1$ or $\times 2$).

-In summary, unity loop gain exists when the vertical channel (sampling head and sampling unit) will accurately shift a sample dot 100% of the signal amplitude.
-The Specification Section lists the loop gain linearity limits as $\pm 5\%$ for certain limited signal amplitudes discussed below.
-A 5% loop gain linearity means that the vertical channel will shift a dot in the positive direction 100% of the full signal amplitude, but minus transitions may shift a dot between -95% and -105% of the full signal amplitude, and vice versa.
-(The Dot Response control thus allows either the display top or bottom to be adjusted for unity loop gain is obtained by proper adjustment of the sampling unit Dot Response control as described in First Time Operation.
+In summary, unity dot response exists when the vertical channel (sampling head and sampling unit) will accurately shift a sample dot 100% of the signal amplitude.
+The Specification Section lists the dot response linearity limits as $\pm 5\%$ for certain limited signal amplitudes discussed below.
+A 5% dot response linearity means that the vertical channel will shift a dot in the positive direction 100% of the full signal amplitude, but minus transitions may shift a dot between -95% and -105% of the full signal amplitude, and vice versa.
+(The sampling unit Dot Response control thus allows either the display top or bottom to be adjusted to unity dot response for close examination of signal detail.)
+Unity dot response is obtained by proper adjustment of the sampling unit Dot Response control as described in First Time operation.

-Input signal amplitude limits for unity loop gain within the 5% linearity tolerance are listed in Table 2-1.
-The input voltage columns are for signal amplitudes of 0.2 V peak to peak and 1.0 V peak to peak anywhere between +1 V and -1 V DC.
+Input signal amplitude limits for unity dot response within the 5% linearity tolerance are listed in Table 2-1.
+The input voltage columns are for signal amplitudes of $0.5\,\mathrm{V}$ peak to peak and $1.0\,\mathrm{V}$ peak to peak anywhere between $+1\,\mathrm{V}$ and $-1\,\mathrm{V}$ DC.